ENDscript 2.0

 SPDB (and by extension ENDscript) supports structure files from the Protein Data Bank or resulting directly from any program conforming to the PDB format.

-• If necessary, SPDB re-assigns chainIDs from A to Z, 0 to 9, and a to z.
+• If necessary, SPDB re-assigns chainIDs from A to Z, a to z and 0 to 9.

 • First model is kept for multiple NMR models.